Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \begin{corollary}[Symmetry class AII] The groups of deformation classes of free fermion theories and of reflection positive invertible theories with symmetry group~$\Pcp$ are isomorphic to:

 \end{corollary}

 \begin{lnote*}[] The $\zt$~invariant of free fermion systems in 3~and 4~spacetime dimensions was introduced by Kane-Mele~\cite{KM} and Fu-Kane-Mele~\cite{FKM} and has been further studied in many papers.
 The interacting case in 4~dimensions is investigated in~\cite{WPS} and in 3~dimensions in~\cite[\S3.7]{W1}; their results agree with ours.
-On the other hand, \cite[\S V C 2]{LV} assert that $\TP3{\Pcp}\cong (\zt)^2$, which is not what the bordism computation gives.
-The argument in that paper asserts a $\zt$~subgroup of bosonic phases, which would have symmetry group~$O\ltimes\TT$, as in~\eqref{eq:72}.
+The initial computation in \cite[\S V C 2]{LV} of $\TP3{\Pcp}\cong (\zt)^2$ was corrected in a subsequent erratum.
+The original argument in that paper asserts a $\zt$~subgroup of bosonic phases, which would have symmetry group~$O\ltimes\TT$, as in~\eqref{eq:72}.
 We computed that $\pi _3\bigl(M(O\ltimes\TT) \bigr)\cong \zt$ and the natural projection $\Pcp\to O\ltimes\TT$ induces the zero map on $\pi _3$~of the Thom spectra.
 This implies that the group of bosonic phases is~$\zt$, as claimed, but that the lift of that bosonic phase to a fermionic phase is trivial.
-We suspect that this triviality of the pullback was not noticed, which explains the discrepancy.
+This triviality of the pullback was not noticed initially; our homotopy theoretic methods give a systematic approach, and we encounter this issue again in Literature Note~\ref{thm:132}.
 The physical results in 4~dimensions were recounted in~\cite{M} at the end of~\S VI, where the question of agreement with a bordism computation was raised.
 This provided strong motivation for the computations in this section.
 We remark that the description of the partition function of some phases in terms of Stiefel-Whitney classes matches our bordism computations as well.
 Also, \S4.7~of \cite{W1} treats the invertible topological field theory in 4~dimensions defined by the free fermion theory, so only detects the image of~$\Phi $ in~$\TP4{\Pcp}$. \end{lnote*}

 \begin{corollary}[Symmetry class AI] The groups of deformation classes of free fermion theories and of reflection positive invertible theories with symmetry group~$\Pcm$ are isomorphic to:

 \end{corollary}